GBR Selection – Advice and Guidance for Parents and Personal Coaches

 1. Read Selection Policies

 Please read selection policies as early as possible and help your child/athlete understand them.
-Further clarity can be sought from ADP coaches at ADP camps.
+Further clarity can be sought from coaches at Pathway camps.
 This is the most important piece of advice as every year BF deal with a large number of selection complaints because coaches and parents do not read the policy and assume selection operates in a different way.
 By the time selections are made it is too late to help your child/athlete.

 Examples of *incorrect* assumptions include: